ripaaf/fair-sorting/README.md

 3. **Load a Folder**: Select a folder containing media files.
 4. **Sort Files**: Use the keybindings to organize files into different folders.

+⚠ **Note**: This app is still in pre-release, so if you encounter any errors or bugs, please report them!

 # Supported File Formats

 The Supported file format for the app are these below.